oscimp/oscimp_br2_external/README.md

 ```
 to the *.bashrc* initialization file).

-For compiling ``gr-osmodrr`` with XTRX support for pre-2021.08 Buildroot versions, make sure to apply the
+For compiling ``gr-osmosdr`` with XTRX support for pre-2021.08 Buildroot versions, make sure to apply the
 patch *prior* to configuring Buildroot: from the root Buildroot directory,
 ```bash
 patch -p1 < gr-osmosdr-add_xtrx_support.patch